 The possibilities are endless, but to make things easier we have put together some concrete exercises:

-Let's dive deeper into one of these examples.
-Here are some steps we follow and some tips on our workflow.
+Let's have a closer look into one of these examples.
+Here are some steps we follow and some insider tips about our workflow.
 These are meant to inspire you, but please feel free to explore other methods and use the cards any way you like.

 The purpose of a Stakeholder Map is to get an overview of the different stakeholders involved in a project.